co-cddo/data-marketplace/README.md

 ## Local development

-While you can run this repo using local node, its recommended to use Docker & Docker compose to ensure you are running the same environment as production.
+While you can run this repo using local node, its recommended to use Docker & Docker compose to ensure you are running the same environment as production and the docker containers will be correctly networked.

 To get started:

 You will also need to run the [api repository](https://github.com/co-cddo/data-marketplace-api) locally.

+To use docker:

+- Run the backend following its README.
+It will be available on `API_ENDPOINT=http://api:8000`
 - In the project root folder, create a .env file and copy the contents of the .env.example file.
 Replace the API_ENDPOINT variable values with a link to the live API endpoint.
+- Run `docker-compose up`

+Using local node:

 - Run `npm install`
 - Run `npm run start:dev`

-To use docker:

-- Run the backend following its README.
-It will be available on `API_ENDPOINT=http://api:8000`
-- Run `docker-compose up`

 ## Deployment